EtalumaSupport/LumaViewPro/README.md

 # LumaViewPro (pre-release)
 LumaViewPro is an open source fluorescence microscope control interface written in Python.
-It is sponsored by Etaluma, Inc. and includes an example of an interface to the Etaluma LED control board and an initial version of a Basler camera.
-Multi-axis motion control is anticipated in 2021.
-It is intended to offer a multi OS functional GUI as well as a development tool for testing and building applications from.
+It is sponsored by Etaluma, Inc. and includes an example of an interface to the Etaluma LED control board and an initial version of a Basler camera with Multi-axis motion control.
+It offers a multi OS functional GUI as well as a development tool for testing and building applications from.

 ![LVProScreenshotSept21](https://user-images.githubusercontent.com/74261093/132131289-ce4dce0b-3fcc-4d69-8dba-0862944329d9.png)